codeWithKal/codeWithKal/README.md

 - 👋 Hi, I’m kaleab shiferaw, an enthusiast fullstack developer and data scientist
 - 👀 I’m interested in new technological solutions to a Year's problems
-- 🌱 I’m currently learning my Batchelor of Science degree at Addis Ababa University.
+- 🌱 I’m currently learning my Batchelor of Computer Science degree at Addis Ababa University.
 - 💞️ I’m looking to collaborate on website development.
-- 📫 You can reach me at - linkedIn - https://www.linkedin.com/in/kaleab-shiferaw-14680b229
+- 📫 You can reach me on - linkedIn - https://www.linkedin.com/in/kaleab-shiferaw-14680b229
--                        - email - kaleabshiferaw51@gmail.com
+-                        - Email - kaleabshiferaw51@gmail.com
 -                        - Telegram - @kalastrophic
 -                        - twitter - @ShiferawKaleab
 -                        - instagram - @kaleab_shiferaw